skoneka/bridge-twitter/README.md

     }

 No definitive data structure has been decided yet.
-To simplify things, we could use the same structure as twitter's api and simply remove unnessecessary data with `delete object.property;`
+To simplify things, we could use the same structure as twitter's api and simply remove unnecessary data with `delete object.property;`

 Here's an example of the event's value property: